EclipseLikesSpace/JERScript/README.md

 ### Why Javascript?
 We chose Javascript because of the 3 main reasons:
-- We aren't good with C, C++, Java, or any compiled language for that matter (Except for eclipse with C#)
+- We aren't good with C, C++, Java, or any compiled language for that matter (except for eclipse with C#).
-- We are all good with Javascript and Node.js, we knew the language pretty well or had a master's degree on it
+- We are all good with Javascript and Node.js, we know the language pretty well or had a master's degree on it.
-- Even if we did choose a compiled language (example: C++), we'd still suck at it because we can't compile to multiple platforms (We can, it's just that we don't know how)
+- Even if we did choose a compiled language (ex.
+C++), we'd still suck at it because we can't compile to multiple platforms.
+(We can, it's just that we don't know how.)

 ### Why Python/Lua?
 At first, Eclipse loved the idea of Lua's simplicity and C++.
 Julian didn't really like how we were making a scripting language based of off Lua.
-We argued for a bit and eventually landed with Lua's simplicity and Python's syntax
+We argued for a bit and eventually landed with Lua's simplicity and Python's syntax.